railwayapp/docs/src/pages/deploy/deployments.md

 <PriorityBoardingBanner />

-When using GitHub Actions, enable the `Check Suites` flag to ensure we wait for all your GitHub Actions to run successfully before we trigger a new deployment.
+When using GitHub Actions, enable the `Check Suites` flag to ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1671003153/docs/check-suites.png" alt="Check Suites Configuration" layout="responsive" width={1340} height={392} quality={80} />

 When enabled, deployments will be moved to a `WAITING` state while your workflows are running.
 If any workflow fails, the deployments will be `SKIPPED`.
-If all your workflows are successful, the deployments will proceed as usual.
+When all workflows are successful, deployments will proceed as usual.

 ## Start Command